liyocee/liyocee.github.io/source/content/pages/about.md

 A future that is data driven, where computing will mimic human's intelligence and totally **augment** our lives.

-In our entangled web, I can be found around the following corners: < you peek at them :-) >
+In our entangled web, I can be found around the following corners: < You're free to peek at them :-) >

 [Linkedin](https://www.linkedin.com/in/collins-liyosi-84903943){:target='_blank'} |
 [Github](https://github.com/liyocee){:target='_blank'} |